perspector/roam/README.md

 ## Usage
 Tested on Fedora 44 GNU/Linux.

-Simply run with `./roam` , or by double-clicking the file (may need permissions to execute as a program).
+Simply run with `./roam` or `.\roam.exe` depending on your platform, or by double-clicking the file (may need permissions to execute as a program).

 ## Building
 If you would like to build the code yourself, you can compile and run with